MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/release-notes/mrtk3-pre-7-release-notes.md

 All of the existing known issues in the docs should still apply.
 In addition, check the current issue board and filter by `label:MRTK3` for active MRTK3 issues.

 The most notable issue that folks will see is that Quest still lacks proper Grab/Select actions when using hand tracking.
-We're actively working on this, but it requires both some changes on the MR OpenXR plugin side as well as some changes on our side (#10749).
+We're actively working on this issue, but it requires both some changes on the MR OpenXR plugin side and some changes on our side (#10749).
 Stay tuned!

 ## Breaking changes

 The only breaking change for this release is the formatting of the `TrackedHandJoint` enum.
-We've reshuffled some of the indices to match OpenXR format, so please check your indices and makes sure they point to the joint(s) you actually want!
+We've reshuffled some of the indices to match OpenXR format, so check your indices and makes sure they point to the joint(s) you actually want!

 ## Thanks!